xuhongzuo/DeepOD/README.rst

    :alt: downloads

-**DeepOD** is an open-source python framework for deep learning-based anomaly detection on multivariate/time-series data.
+``DeepOD`` is an open-source python library for Deep Learning-based `Outlier Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_ and `Anomaly Detection <https://en.wikipedia.org/wiki/Anomaly_detection>`_. ``DeepOD`` supports tabular anomaly detection and time-series anomaly detection.

-DeepOD includes 13 deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
+DeepOD includes **22** deep outlier detection / anomaly detection algorithms (in unsupervised/weakly-supervised paradigm) for now.
 More baseline algorithms will be included later.

-🔭 *We are working on a new feature -- by simply setting a few parameters, different deep anomaly detection models can not only handle different data types.*

-- We have finished some attempts on partial models like Deep SVDD, DevNet, Deep SAD, PReNet and DIF.
-These models can use temporal networks like LSTM, GRU, TCN, Conv, Transformer to handle time series data.
-- *Future work*: we also want to implement several network structure, so as to processing more data types like graphs and images by simply plugging in corresponding network architecture.
+**DeepOD is featured for**:

+* :art: **Unified APIs** across various algorithms.
+* :fire: **SOTA models** includes reconstruction-, representation-learning-, and self-superivsed-based latest deep learning methods.
+* :building_construction: **Comprehensive Testbed** that can be used to directly test different models on benchmark datasets (highly recommend for academic research).
+* :hammer: **Versatile** in different data types including tabular and time-series data (DeepOD will support other data types like images, graph, log, trace, etc in the future, PR is highly welcomed :telescope:).
+* :card_file_box: **Diverse Network Structures** can be plugged into detection models, we now support LSTM, GRU, TCN, Conv, Transformer for time-series data.
+(PR is also highly welcomed :telescope:)

+If you are intersted in our project, we are pleased to have your stars and forks :thumbsup: .

 Installation